vikram186/jekyll-now/projects.md

 ### Extracting struct field names from LLVMDebugInfo
-For interprocedural analysis, one needs the field names of datastructures (e.g., struct) inside the kernel.
+In an effort to automatically generate IDL files for LCDs project, we decided to use LLVM interprocedural datastructure analysis (DSA) on Linux kernel.
+To have access to the field names of datastructures (e.g., struct) inside the kernel, I have implemented an LLVM functionpass that analyzes arguments of every function and prints out the field names, if the argument is of struct pointer type.
+The base skeleton code is forked from Adrian's skeleton pass.
 This is just a minimal implementation on how to do it with LLVMDebugInfo.
-I have implemented an LLVM pass on top of Adrian's skeleton pass.
-When run, it prints out the structure and corresponding field names.

 A prototype implemetation is here [structfieldnames](https://gitlab.flux.utah.edu/deker/llvm_pass_structfields/tree/release_39).